 In this tutorial, you will learn a little about Markdown and how you can use it with Umbraco CMS.
-For anyone who has written a lot of content using Umbraco using the normal rich-text editor, it is very likely you will have encountered one or more of these issues.
+For anyone who has written a lot of content within Umbraco using the normal rich-text editor (RTE), it is very likely that you will have encountered one of these issues.

-- You high-light something from the editor and it is not applied correctly, so you manually copy it
+You highlight something from the editor and it is not applied correctly on the page

-- To make text look how you want, you spend more time in the view source mode than writing content
+To make the content look the way you want it to, you spend more time in the view source mode

 How To Add The Markdown Onto An Umbraco Page

 Out of the box, Umbraco comes with a Markdown editor.
 If you go into the backend, click on the

 Document types.
 Randomly open an existing document type and click on the new property option.
 Clicking on this will load a screen that contains all the property-list editors that ship with Umbraco CMS.
 In this list you will see an option called